AmitavaDatta2004/mediquest-new/README.md

 ---

+## License

+This project is licensed under the [MIT License](LICENSE).

+---

 Made with ❤️ by the MediQuest Team.